A first day of Homeschool Party?

 Discuss “how I learn” questions.

-Both for the purpose of getting the kids to think about how they learn best and for me to reconsider our academic goals for the year, we discuss these six questions: what are you passionate about, how do you want to be recognized, what do you see as your greatest strength, what will a successful school year look and feel like at the end of the year, what are the characteristics you want in a teacher?
+Both for the purpose of getting the kids to think about how they learn best and for me to facilitate it.
+We might take learning quizzes or discuss how we learn.
+We discuss these questions: what are you passionate about, what do you see as your greatest strength, what are your challenges, what field trips do you want to take, what extracurriculars do you want to include, and what community do you want to build?

 Back 2 school time capsules.